Understanding The Schizophrenia DSM-5 Criteria

 Schizophrenia symptoms can be challenging

-In recent years, online therapy through platforms like BetterHelp has emerged as a convenient and accessible resource for individuals facing mental health challenges.
-While the effectiveness of online therapy for treating schizophrenia requires more research, virtual therapy offers the opportunity to access support remotely, which can be especially helpful for those who may have difficulty attending in-person appointments.
+In recent years, online therapy through platforms like BetterHelp has emerged as a convenient and flexible resource for individuals facing mental health challenges.
+While the effectiveness of online therapy for treating schizophrenia requires more research, virtual therapy offers the opportunity to reach support remotely, which can be especially helpful for those who may have difficulty attending in-person appointments.
 In addition, clients can choose between phone, video, or live chat sessions, giving them control over how they receive support.

 Some initial studies have found that internet-based therapy may be beneficial for those experiencing first-episode psychosis.
 A recent study found that online therapy reduced symptoms in those experiencing first-episode psychosis, with results similar to studies on face-to-face treatment.